Standard Agency Terms and Conditions

 3.2 The Agent must, and must ensure that all of its Personnel selling Qantas Products, comply with all applicable consumer laws, including those covering misleading and deceptive conduct, and, where applicable, sections 18, 29 and 48 of the Australian Consumer Law (as set out in Attachment A of these Terms).

 3.3 The Agent must ensure that all itineraries issued by it for Customers travelling on a Qantas Flight make it clear that the Conditions of Carriage apply.

-3.4 If the Agent offers or sells a Special Request to the Customer that is an Ancillary Service, the Agent must ensure that Qantas is able to receive and confirm the Confidential Page 2 Agency Terms and Conditions 1 September 2020 acceptance of the Special Request.
-If the Agent offers or sells a Special Request to the Customer that is not an Ancillary Service, the Agent must clearly disclose to the Customer that the Special Request is not supported or managed by Qantas.
-If the Agent charges the Customer a fee for a Special Request in addition to any fee charged by Qantas, then that fee must be clearly identified to the Customer as the Agent’s fee.
+3.4 If the Agent offers or sells an Ancillary Service to the Customer, the Agent must ensure that Qantas is able to receive and confirm the acceptance of the Ancillary Service requested or booked.
+Any fees charged by the Agent to the Customer for an Ancillary Service which are in addition to a Qantas fee (if any) for the Ancillary Service, must be clearly identified to the Customer as the Agent’s fee.
+If the Agent offers or sells a product or service to the Customer that is not an Ancillary Service, the Agent must clearly disclose to the Customer that the relevant product or service is not supported or managed by Qantas.

 3.5 The Agent must ensure that it provides full and accurate results of all Qantas Products disclosed in response to a search or request made by a Customer.

 3.6 Qantas and Qantas Products must be fairly and accurately represented in the display of all systems within the control of the Agent and any comparisons shown between Qantas and other airlines and their respective products and services will be on a like-for-like product basis or with differences clearly noted.
 This includes, but is not limited to, reservation systems, websites and online booking tools.
 Qantas Airlines inventory will not be biased or excluded for any reason other than Customer’s request or price.